 "The primary outcome of this review is the impact of whole, fresh fruit consumption on measures of adiposity including body weight, as measured by randomised controlled trials (RCTs).
 Overall, these RCTs suggest that increasing intake of whole, fresh fruit promotes weight maintenance or modest weight loss over periods of 3–24 weeks.
 High intakes of whole, fresh fruit in people with obesity may promote some degree of weight loss."

 The natural sugars in fresh fruit, bound with fibre and polyphenol anti-oxidants, are processed differently by the body compared to added sugars in processed foods.
 However, excessive intake of fruit juices or dried fruits, which are higher in concentrated sugars, may have a different effect on blood sugar levels.
-When looking at the totality of evidence, eating fresh fruit does not increase the risk of diabetes.
+While there is individual variability in response to glucose, when looking at the totality of evidence, eating fresh fruit does not increase the risk of diabetes.
 Research suggests that consuming whole fruits, particularly those high in fibre like berries, apples and oranges may help reduce the risk of type 2 diabetes.
 Moderation and managing caloric intake is key.

 Don't fear fruit, embrace it as part of a balanced diet.

 And what else can fruit do?
-Make you happy!
+Perhaps make you happy!
 A 2024 study from Singapore (Li et al) showed that study participants who consumed at least three servings of fruit per day, compared to those who ate less than one serving, had a 21% lower risk of age-related depression.
-This can be accomplished by having one to two servings of fruit after each meal.

 Stay Healthy,